mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     c.
 Close the browser window.

-### 3.2 Implement a health check in an application
+### 3.2 Implement a health check in the application

 The System Properties sample application is now running in the Liberty server.
 Next, you implement a health check for the application.